-Comeback-king Vikings set NFL rally record in win vs. Colts
+Comeback king Vikings set NFL rally record in win vs. Colts

 Colts: RB Jonathan Taylor (ankle) left the game on the opening drive after a hard tackle as he tumbled out of bounds.
 He missed three games with the injury earlier this season.

 Vikings: LT Christian Darrisaw returned from a three-game absence for a concussion.
 He limped off twice in overtime with leg cramps.
-CB Patrick Peterson left briefly with the same problem.
+Peterson left briefly with the same problem.

 UP NEXT

 Colts: Host the Los Angeles Chargers on Dec.
-26, their second Monday night game in five weeks.
+26.

 Vikings: Host the New York Giants on Dec.
-24, the first time they will have played on consecutive Saturdays since the 1997 postseason.
+24.

 AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL